Why Do Graphics Cards Have Memory?

 VRAM speed is determined by GDDR (or HBM) version, memory bus width, and frequency.
 Speaking of frequency, VRAM easily reaches speeds of 10,000 – 15,000 MHz.

 RAM is much slower.
 Clock speeds usually range between 2400 – 6400 MHz, depending on the DDR version and clock speed.

 Moreover, the maximum data transfer rate is much higher for VRAM.

 Graphics cards have a special type of random-access memory called VRAM.
 VRAM comes in memory chips sold directly onto the graphics card to allow fast transfer rates.

 Your graphics card needs VRAM to store the outgoing frame.
 It also holds textures, mesh, shadow maps, 3D depth information, and other assets that your GPU accesses frequently.

-VRAM is much closer to the GPU, it’s much faster, and it’s optimized to work with your GPU, improving overall performance.
+VRAM is much closer to the GPU, much faster, and it’s optimized to work with your GPU, improving overall performance.